Complete reference for on-device video generation using Wan models in llmedge.

 Model Not Loading

-Symptoms: FileNotFoundException or load failure
+Symptoms: ModelFileNotFoundException, InvalidModelFileException, or native load failure

 Solutions: